 Ben Benedict: Variations in Landscape – Exhibition & Book Launch

-Homer Watson House & Gallery and London fine artist Ben Benedict present Variations in Landscape: An Exhibition and Book Launch
+King Heritage & Cultural Centre and London Fine Artist Ben Benedict present Variations in Landscape: An Exhibition and Book Launch

 Art Catalogue